A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Design of

-For service offloading, the client starts by discovering the servers that offer the service and have sufficient resources.
-If the service discovery fails, the client can either offload the service to the provider or request a server to deploy the service.
+For service request, the client starts by discovering the servers that offer the service and have sufficient resources.
+If the service discovery fails, the client can either request the service from the provider or request a server to deploy the service.
 We do not discuss service discovery and assume the client finds a nearby server.
 Once the client has identified the server, it sends a service request to the server (Figure~\ref{Fig_execution}).
 Considering our threat model, a malicious server can change the data received from the client before sending it to the \stu model for verification.
 Hence, the client first establishes an RA-TLS channel with the enclave to perform remote attestation.
-The remote attestation process on the client uses $\langle${\tt MR\_ENCLAVE,MR\_SIGNER,ISV\_PROD,ISV\_SVN}$\rangle$ information obtained from the provider to verify the integrity of the respective enclave in terms of its software and configuration.
+The remote attestation process on the client uses $\langle${\tt MR\_ENCLAVE, MR\_SIGNER, ISV\_PROD, ISV\_SVN}$\rangle$ information obtained from the provider to verify the integrity of the respective enclave in terms of its software and configuration.
 On successful remote attestation, \ie verifying the chain of trust and ensuring that the client is directly communicating with the secure enclave, the client securely shares the input data with the enclave.
 The application inside the enclave decrypts the client's data, shares it with the \tea model, and executes the \stu model.
 Alternatively, the client can establish a TLS channel with the \tea model and an RA-TLS channel with the \stu model to directly share the data with both.
 We use the first approach in our experiments.

-After completing the offloaded service, the \tea and \stu models return their outputs to the client.
+After completing the ML inference task, the \tea and \stu models return their outputs to the client.
 Note that the communication between the client and the secure enclave is protected through the established RA-TLS channel.
 The \tea model can either set up a secure connection to the client and securely share the result or use an insecure channel.
-The client then uses \sol' detection and re-classification pipeline on the outputs of the \tea and \stu models to verify the correctness of outsourced service and detect potential attacks.
+The client then uses \sol' detection and re-classification pipeline on the outputs of the \tea and \stu models to verify the correctness of executed ML inference task and detect potential attacks.